-When you start using AirDrop for the first time, it looks like a great feature to share your files on Mac and iOS devices.
-Apple has also done an exceptional job in allowing users to transfer their data wirelessly.
+When you use AirDrop for the first time, it does seem like a magical feature to share your files on iOS and macOS devices.
+With this feature, Apple has done an exceptional job in allowing users to transfer their data wirelessly.

-You can simply select the files and share them with preferred Apple device using AirDrop feature.
+Now, you can just select the files and share them with any paired Apple device using AirDrop feature.

-But if you’re new to these functionalities, you might want to know the location of downloaded files.
+But if you’re not well versed with its functions, you might have to search a bit for the location of downloaded files.

 So, where do AirDrop files go?

-Since AirDrop doesn’t ask you about where you want to save the files on iOS and Mac devices, it becomes difficult to locate specific files with different extensions.
+Since AirDrop doesn’t ask for the specific location to save your files, it becomes difficult to locate files with different extensions on iOS devices.

 Try using this functionality once from your device to confirm the download location.